R-SYN98/R-SYN/README.md

 # Objectives and Goals

 My self taught journey has lead me to develop a passion for learning all things IT.
 My goals at the moment are to either secure a placement in an IT apprenticeship or to earn my certifications and be hired into a Security Operations Center (SOC) as a Junior Analyist.
-One day I would like to transition into a penetration tester role or contiune to stay in the SOC if I enjoy it.
+One day I would like to transition into a Penetration Tester role or continue to stay in the SOC if I enjoy it.

 I am currently trying to learn how to code as I have had no prior experience in this field.
 I'm learning HTML, Python and Go at the moment when I can.